abpframework/abp/docs/en/get-started/microservice.md

 ![abp-studio-microservice-kubernetes-services](images/abp-studio-microservice-kubernetes-services.png)

-Now, you can access all the services inside the Kubernetes cluster, including the services those are not exposes out of the cluster.
+Now, you can access all the services inside the Kubernetes cluster, including the services those are not exposed out of the cluster.
 You can use the service name as DNS.
 For example, you can directly visit `http://cloudcrm-local-identity` in your Browser.
 You can also right-click to a service or application and select the Browse command to open it's UI in the built-in browser of ABP Studio:

 ![abp-studio-microservice-kubernetes-services-browse](images/abp-studio-microservice-kubernetes-services-browse.png)

-You can even use the other services (e.g. SQL Server or RabbitMQ) from your local computer (even if they were not exposed out of cluster) with their service names. `sa` password for the SQL server is `myPassw@rd` by default, you can use your SQL Server management studio to connect to it and see the databases:
+You can even use the other services (e.g. SQL Server or RabbitMQ) from your local computer (even if they were not exposed out of cluster) with their service names. `sa` password for the SQL server is `myPassw@rd` by default, you can use your SQL Server management studio to connect to it and see the databases (*Server name* is `cloudcrm-local-sqlserver`):

 ![abp-studio-microservice-sql-server-connection](images/abp-studio-microservice-sql-server-connection.png)